Saranomy/Flashlight/README.md

 # Flashlight
-source code for Flightlight -- An app on Google Play https://play.google.com/store/apps/details?id=com.saranomy.flashlight
+This is the source code for Flashlight -- An app on Google Play https://play.google.com/store/apps/details?id=com.saranomy.flashlight